+IGCSE subjects are graded from A to G. A U grade indicates achievement below the minimum standard required for a G grade.
 Students can take some IGCSE subjects at either core or extended level.
 Students taking core can only gain a maximum of a 'C' grade.
 The certificate will not mention whether the student has taken core or extended level.
-In Mathematics, all students start with the extended level, and the decision whether to move to core is taken after consultation with students, parents and teachers after Term 1.
+In Mathematics, all students start with the extended level, and the decision whether to move to core is taken after consultation with students, parents and teachers.
 Students are advised to take a subject at core level either if there is a fear they will gain an F or G at extended level, or if they would like to ensure a strong possibility of gaining a C grade.
 Teachers discuss the options individually with students and their parents, and make a recommendation.